The Ultimate Guide to Koh Lipe

-Koh Adang is that huge island right across the water from Koh Lipe.
+Koh Adang is the huge island right across the water from Koh Lipe.
 What may seem like a difficult to explore, uninhabited island, is actually the castaway paradise you’ve been looking for.
-And… it is easy to reach!
+It is also quite easy to get to!

-There are two main options to get from Koh Lipe to Koh Adang; kayak, or longtail boat.
-We tried kayaking across until we got halfway and realized how big the waves were in the middle.
-Though it looks close by, kayaking will take you at least half an hour if you are fit, and much longer if you are not.
+There are two ways of getting from Koh Lipe to Koh Adang; kayak, or longtail boat.
+We kayaked halfway until we realized how big the waves were.
+Although it looks close, kayaking can take around one hour or more if you are unfit.

-The longtail boat to Koh Adang is definitely the quicker and easier way.
-Head down to Sunrise Beach, look for a local with a boat and tell him you want to go to Koh Adang.
+A longtail boat to Koh Adang is the quicker and easier option.
+At Sunrise Beach there is a stand of local taxi boatmen.
 The standard price is 500 THB one way.
-The boat driver won’t wait for you there, so be sure to get his phone number or agree a time to be picked up.
+The boatman won’t wait for you there, so be sure to get his phone number or agree a time to be picked up.

 On the southern end of the island, you can try hiking up the lookout for an amazing view over the Andaman Sea, or crawl your way through the jungle to a hidden waterfall.
 The snorkeling is fantastic, the beaches are pristine, and the small kitchen by the National Park makes some great meals for a fraction of the price on Koh Lipe.

 Be sure to read my full guide to Koh Adang, which also includes information on how you can camp here, right on the beach!